brianloveswords/bjb.dev/src/content/log/20250129-low-res-screenshots.md

 <img loading=lazy src="/static/20250129/2025-01-29_final-workflow.28be359caf4ac86196cf49f4769828fa.webp" width="1000" height="586" style="background: #2D2E34;">

-the workflow relies on two scripts, `timestamp-file` and `pbfile` that i'll put in the appendix at the bottom of this post. the first script renames files to have an RFC3339ish timestamp prefixed[^timestamp], and the latter is a wrapper around `osascript` to stick a file on the clipboard. the distinction between _a file_ and _image data from a file_ is important in this case. sticking image data on the clipboard _did not work at all for me_.
+the workflow relies on two scripts, `timestamp-file` and `pbfile` that i'll put in the appendix at the bottom of this post. the first script renames files to have an RFC3339ish timestamp prefixed[^timestamp], and the latter is a wrapper around `osascript` to stick a file on the clipboard.

+the distinction between _a file_ and _image data from a file_ is important in this case. sticking image data on the clipboard _did not work at all for me_!

 [^timestamp]: at some point I need to write about how I love to timestamp _everything_ and how it improves my quality of life by at least 18%<sup style="opacity: 0.5">[citation needed]</sup>